For actor Ryan Gosling, 'Only God Forgives' is like a drug

 "It is like being in a nightmare.
 You get sucked in and manipulated.
 I think it is a very powerful film."

-Gosling, who has achieved cult status online and even inspired a coloring book, said Refn shot the film chronologically so the cast was not really sure of the movie they were making.
+Gosling, who has achieved cult status online and even inspired a colouring book, said Refn shot the film chronologically so the cast was not really sure of the movie they were making.

 "You just sort of go along for the ride," said the actor, who is editing his directorial feature film debut, "How to Catch a Monster," based on his original screenplay and starring Eva Mendes and "Mad Men's" Christina Hendricks.